yavisht/WordPress-simple-load-more-posts-using-Vue-and-WP-Rest-API/README.md

 # WordPress-Simple-Load-more-Posts-using-Vue-and-WP-Rest-API
 Simple prototype.
 Super lightweight.
-Added bulma for styling only
+Made use of Vue Components.
+Added bulma for styling only.